WordPress/gutenberg/CONTRIBUTING.md

 ## Contribute to the Documentation

-Please see the [Documentation section](/docs/contributors/document.md) of the Contributors Handbook.
+Please see the [Documentation section](/docs/contributors/document.md) of the Contributor Handbook.

 Documentation is automatically synced from master to the [Gutenberg Documentation Website](https://wordpress.org/gutenberg/handbook/) every 15 minutes.